stevebarakat/model-d/docs/authentic-minimoog-filter-improvements.md

 ### For Modern Applications

-1. **Low-pass filtering**: Take advantage of the extended 10Hz-32kHz range
+1. **Low-pass filtering**: Take advantage of the full 20Hz-20kHz range
 2. **Resonance effects**: Use the non-linear curve for more musical control
 3. **Analog character**: The subtle variations add warmth to any sound

-## Testing

-Use the `test-authentic-minimoog-filter.html` file to test the improved filter characteristics:

-1. **Frequency range**: Test the full 10Hz-32kHz range
-2. **Resonance behavior**: Explore the non-linear emphasis curve
-3. **Self-oscillation**: Set emphasis to 8.5+ and disable input
-4. **Analog characteristics**: Listen for the subtle variations and warmth

 ## Conclusion